kamilburda/batcher/docs/sections/Usage.md

 ![Dialog of Edit Layers](../assets/images/screenshot_dialog_edit_layers.png){: .align-center}

 To run batch editing, press the `Run` button.
-This will apply procedures to each layer satisfying the activated conditions.
+This will apply actions to each layer satisfying the activated conditions.

-You can take a look at a few [examples](Examples.md) to get started with [procedures and conditions](#procedures-and-conditions).
+You can take a look at a few [examples](Examples.md) to get started with [actions and conditions](#actions-and-conditions).

 If the `Layers` condition is unchecked, group layers will also be processed.